jesseburstrom/client_system/README.md

 Right now as of january 12 2022 I am in the process of finding a job and therefore I have to wait with starting the open source part of this project.

-Since all companies have their own routines, code bases and needs I want to keep my mind open for whatever is coming!

 I plan to write detailed instructions on how to install everything needed to compile and run this project both server(.NET and NodeJS) and client and the unity project.